Senate: Credit Suisse still helps rich Americans evade taxes

 “This investigation shows Credit Suisse did not make good on that promise, and the bank’s pending acquisition does not wipe the slate clean,” he said.

 The Swiss government pressed for a $3.25 billion takeover of long-troubled Credit Suisse by its rival bank UBS this month amid turmoil in the global financial system.
-The collapse of two U.S. banks unleashed fears that hit Switzerland’s second-largest bank, whose shares tanked and whose customers pulled their money.
+The collapse of two U.S. banks ignited fears of a broader contagion that sent shares of Switzerland’s second-largest bank tumbling as customers withdrew their money.

-The Senate findings pose new problems for UBS as it tries to merge operations into one Swiss megabank, coming the same day that UBS named a new CEO to help push through the takeover.
+The Senate findings pose new problems for UBS as it attempts to absorb Credit Suisse and create a single Swiss megabank, coming the same day that UBS named a new CEO to help push through the takeover.
+It’s also Credit Suisse’s latest run-in with U.S. authorities, following settlements worth hundreds of millions of dollars over mortgage-backed securities that were behind the 2008 financial crisis.

 Credit Suisse, whose yearslong troubles range from hedge fund losses to fines for failing to prevent money laundering by a Bulgarian cocaine ring, said it “does not tolerate tax evasion” and insisted that the Senate report described “legacy issues” — some dating to a decade ago — that have been addressed since.